SERENITY HOUSE ASSISTED LIVING

 A hairdresser, dentist, hygienist, and eye care specialist come in as needed, and a bookmobile stops by each of the residential care homes.

 The level of care at Serenity House Assisted Living includes not only assistance with medications and incontinence, but also with wound care, diabetic care (including special meals and snacks), Foley catheters, colostomies, ileostomies, and 2-person transfers.

 Some pets are allowed at Serenity House.

-Please note: Serenity House Assisted Living accepts Medicaid, on a case by case basis.
+Please make note: Serenity House Assisted Living accepts Medicaid, on a case by case basis.